 In 1791 William Augustus Bowles, a loyalist from Maryland who fought during the American Revolution and became a belligerent Indian trader against Spanish interests, began the process of carving a new nation out from the southeastern United States.
-For nearly two decades Bowles cobbled together support from white, black, and Indian allies.19 After attacking a Panton, Leslie, & Company warehouse along the St. Marks River and sacking Spanish Fort San Marcos de Apalache, in 1802 he declared himself the elected Director General of the very short lived State of Muskogee.20 In 1800 Bowles's State of Muskogee even declared war against Spain.21 Shortly after this on January 1, 1804 following the end of the Haitian Revolution, a group of former slaves of African-descent turned revolutionary generals declared independence and formed the first free black republic in history as a new nation called Haiti.22 In 1810 a group of Americans took over a Spanish garrison in Louisiana and declared the new independent nation of the West Florida Republic.23 Seven years later the independent nation of the Republic of Two Florida's was declared by the Scottish filibuster Gregor McGregor and French veteran Louis Michel Aury on Amelia Island.24 Although two of these "new nations" had a very brief existence, during the first two decades of the nineteenth century numerous other republics throughout Central and South America declared independence from Spain during the Spanish American Revolutions that lasted until 1825.25 Although Europe's colonial empire did not end as these revolutions swept across the Americas, key elements of its conception were forever transformed.26 Even though each of these new nations had complex differences they nearly all used privateers to help wage their wars.
+For nearly two decades Bowles cobbled together support from white, black, and Indian allies.
+After attacking a Panton, Leslie, & Company warehouse along the St. Marks River and sacking Spanish Fort San Marcos de Apalache, in 1802 he declared himself the elected Director General of the very short lived State of Muskogee.
+In 1800 Bowles's State of Muskogee even declared war against Spain.
+Shortly after this on January 1, 1804 following the end of the Haitian Revolution, a group of former slaves of African-descent turned revolutionary generals declared independence and formed the first free black republic in history as a new nation called Haiti.
+In 1810 a group of Americans took over a Spanish garrison in Louisiana and declared the new independent nation of the West Florida Republic.
+Seven years later the independent nation of the Republic of Two Florida's was declared by the Scottish filibuster Gregor McGregor and French veteran Louis Michel Aury on Amelia Island.
+Although two of these "new nations" had a very brief existence, during the first two decades of the nineteenth century numerous other republics throughout Central and South America declared independence from Spain during the Spanish American Revolutions that lasted until 1825.
+Although Europe's colonial empire did not end as these revolutions swept across the Americas, key elements of its conception were forever transformed.
+Even though each of these new nations had complex differences they nearly all used privateers to help wage their wars.

-Letters of marque, or commissions as they were known by the nineteenth century, were issued by governments to privately armed vessels called privateers to attack the merchant ships of a nation they were at war with.27 In some respects it was state-sanctioned piracy giving those who carried them some legal coverage which, until the 1850s, was accepted as a legitimate form of warfare by the major sea powers.28 A legislative and judicial process regulated how captured crews were to be treated, and how vessels and their cargo would be divided between the privateer and country that commissioned them.29 The Spanish, American, French, Dutch, and British governments regularly issued commissions throughout the American Revolution, Quasi-War, Napoleonic War, and War of 1812.30 pirates.31 Obtaining a commission had great advantages, because when privateers were charged with piracy in U.S. courts, their commissions helped in their legal defense and many walked away free men.32 Pirates simply lacked commissions, and therefore were not subject to government regulations or the legal protections that they afforded in court.
+Letters of marque, or commissions as they were known by the nineteenth century, were issued by governments to privately armed vessels called privateers to attack the merchant ships of a nation they were at war with.
+In some respects it was state-sanctioned piracy giving those who carried them some legal coverage which, until the 1850s, was accepted as a legitimate form of warfare by the major sea powers.
+A legislative and judicial process regulated how captured crews were to be treated, and how vessels and their cargo would be divided between the privateer and country that commissioned them.
+The Spanish, American, French, Dutch, and British governments regularly issued commissions throughout the American Revolution, Quasi-War, Napoleonic War, and War of 1812.

+After these conflicts ended by 1815 there were essentially three kinds of maritime predators still prowling the Gulf and Caribbean: patriot (or insurgent) privateers with commissions from new Spanish American republics, Spanish privateers with commissions from Spain, and pirates.
+Obtaining a commission had great advantages, because when privateers were charged with piracy in U.S. courts, their commissions helped in their legal defense and many walked away free men.
+Pirates simply lacked commissions, and therefore were not subject to government regulations or the legal protections that they afforded in court.
 As the enemies of all nations, the nationalities of captured pirates did not matter and they could be tried by the courts of the country which captured them.